-Throughout Nihon's history, people argue about the best or official way of pronouncing [日本], is it Nihon or Nippon?
+Throughout Nihon's history, people have argued about the best way or the official way to pronounce [日本], is it Nihon or Nippon?
 Currently Nihon has become more popular than the original Nippon, used by more than 60% of the population.
 Also note that no one refers to the Japanese language as nippongo, only as nihongo [日本語].

 Not even the government accepted the proposal to make official the pronunciation of the land of the rising sun as Nippon in the year 1934.
 It is more common to pronounce Nippon when the word is isolated and alone.
 If the word is together with another ideogram presenting some concept or idea of the country, it is more normal to use the Nihon reading…

 Basically the name of Japan is composed of 2 ideograms that can be pronounced the way the person wants.
 Was it always like this?
 Before 640 what was Nihon called?
 Are there alternatives to the words Japan, Nihon and Nippon?